LibreTranslate/LibreTranslate/README.md

 ## Contributing

 We welcome contributions!
-Here's some ideas that take less than 90 hours:
+Here's some ideas:

 * Train a new language model using [Locomotive](https://github.com/LibreTranslate/Locomotive).
 For example, we want to train improved neural networks for [German](https://community.libretranslate.com/t/help-wanted-improve-en-de-translation/935) and many other languages.
 * Can you beat the performance of our language models?
 Train a new one and let's compare it.
 To submit your model make a post on the [community forum](https://community.libretranslate.com/) with a link to download your .argosmodel file and some sample text that your model has translated.